Deir al-Balah

 Deir al-Balah dates back to the Late Bronze Age when it served as a fortified outpost for the New Kingdom of Egypt.
 A monastery was built there by the Christian monk Hilarion in the mid-4th century AD and is currently believed to be the site of a mosque dedicated to Saint George, known locally as al-Khidr.
 During the Crusader-Ayyubid wars, Deir al-Balah was the site of a strategic coastal fortress known as "Darum" which was continuously contested, dismantled and rebuilt by both sides until its final demolition in 1196.
-Afterward, the site grew to become a large village on the postal route of the Mamluk Sultanate (13th-15th centuries).
-It served as an episcopal see of the Greek Orthodox Church of Jerusalem in Ottoman times until the late 19th century.
+Afterward, the site grew to become a large village on the postal route of the Mamluk Sultanate (13th–15th centuries).
+It served as an episcopal see of the Greek Orthodox Church of Jerusalem during Ottoman times until the late 19th century.

-Under Egyptian control Deir al-Balah, whose population tripled through the influx of refugees from the 1948 Arab-Israeli War, was a prosperous agricultural town until its capture by Israel in the Six-Day War.
-After 27 years of Israeli occupation, Deir al-Balah became the first city to come under Palestinian self-rule in 1994.
-Since the outbreak of the Second Intifada in 2000, it has witnessed frequent incursions by the Israeli Army with the stated aim of stopping Qassam rocket fire into Israel.
+Egyptian occupation after 1948 saw the population triple from the influx of refugees during the 1948 Arab–Israeli War.
+It was a prosperous agricultural town.
+Israel captured the region during the Six-Day War.
+Deir al-Balah became the first city to come under Palestinian self-rule in 1994.
+Since the outbreak of the Second Intifada in 2000, it has witnessed frequent incursions by the Israel Defense Forces with the stated aim of stopping Qassam rocket fire into Israel.
 Ahmad Kurd, a Hamas member, was elected mayor in late January 2005.

+By late 2024, a tented camp had been established at Deir al-Balah.
+"Smile of Hope Camp" is managed by the Palestinian Red Crescent and provides care and facilities for people with disabilities.

 Etymology

+Deir al-Balah etc.

-"Deir al-Balah," which in Arabic translates as the "Monastery of the Date Palm," was named after the grove of date palms that laid west of the city.
+"Deir al-Balah", which in Arabic translates as the "Monastery of the Date Palm", was named after the grove of date palms that lay west of the city.
 Its name dates back to the late 19th century, before which the city was locally known as "Deir Mar Jiryis" or "Deir al-Khidr" and "Deir Darum" in Ottoman records.
 "Mar Jiryis" translates as "Saint George" while in Islamic tradition al-Khidr could either refer to Saint George or Elijah.
 The inhabitants of Deir al-Balah associated al-Khidr with Saint George.
 The town had been named after al-Khidr, the most venerated saintly person throughout Palestine.
 The mosque in Deir al-Balah which bears his name is traditionally believed by locals to contain his tomb.